giuseppeg/giuseppeg.github.com/_posts/2020-12-14-synchronizing-async-functions.md

 Two threads, say main and worker, can share this object without having to transfer it back and forth.

-When working on shared memory it is important to synchronize access to the object in order to protect shared data from being simultaneously accessed by other threads.
+When working on shared memory it is important to synchronize access to it in order to protect shared data from being simultaneously accessed by other threads.
 This is done via a synchronization primitive called semaphore.

 In JavaScript we can use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to implement semaphores.

-Now if we execute our async function in a worker thread, using `Atomics.wait` we can create a semaphore and force the main thread to wait until our async function has been settled, hereby achieving our initial goal to synchronize the async function.
+If we execute our async function in a worker thread, we can create a semaphore with `Atomics` and force the main thread to wait until the worker notifies us that our async function has been settled, hereby achieving our initial goal to synchronize the async function.

 ### Implementation